Every day, people around the world make the difficult decision to leave their countries in search of safety and better lives.

 Who is an immigrant?

-An immigrant is someone who makes a conscious decision to leave his or her home and move to a foreign country with the intention of settling there.
+An immigrant is someone who makes a decision to leave his or her home and move to a foreign country with the intention of settling there, but not because they are fleeing war, violence or persecution.
 Immigrants often go through a lengthy vetting process to immigrate to a new country.
 Many become lawful permanent residents and eventually citizens.

 Immigrants research their destinations, explore employment opportunities, and study the language of the country where they plan to live.
 Most importantly, they are free to return home whenever they choose.